ncatlab/nlab-content/pages/9/8/6/4/4689/content.md

 However, the [[Einstein-Hilbert action]] that defines gravity may be expanded around any of its solutions to the [[Einstein equations]] and the resulting [[perturbation]] of the field of gravity around this background behaves, to low order, like an ordinary [[field (physics)|field]] on a fixed spacetime background.
 This allows to treat _perturbative quantum gravity_ (pQG) as a [[perturbative quantum field theory]], see the references [below](#ReferencesAsAnEffectiveFieldTheory).

-While the [[Einstein-Hilbert action]] (or any of its variants) that defines the dynamics of gravity makes perfect sense at low energies as the definition of an [[effective quantum field theory]] (see there for details), it is not expected to be a non-effective theory at arbitrary high energies, because it is not [[renormalization|renormalizable]]: all non-renormalizable QFTs that have appeared in practice turned out to be [[effective QFT]] approximations (see there) to renormalizable [[UV-completions]].
+While the [[Einstein-Hilbert action]] (or any of its variants) that defines the dynamics of gravity makes perfect sense at low energies as the definition of an [[effective quantum field theory]] (see there for details), it is not expected to be a non-effective theory at arbitrary high energies, because it is [[renormalizable interaction|not renormalizable]]: all [[non-renormalizable QFTs]] that have appeared in practice turned out to be [[effective QFT]] approximations (see there) to renormalizable [[UV-completions]].

 The idea has been explored that gravity is simply to be regarded as a [[classical field theory]], but trying to couple such a classical field theory to a [[stress-energy tensor]] of a matter [[quantum field theory]] leads to conceptual problems that break the very foundation of what is known about theoretical physics.
 The technical problem is this: the [[equations of motion]] of classical Einstein [[gravity]] ([[Einstein's equations]]) assert that the [[Einstein tensor]] of the [[field (physics)]] of [[gravity]] equals the [[energy-momentum tensor]] of all other [[force]] and [[matter]] [[field (physics)|fields]].
 Here into the [[energy-momentum tensor]] enters the expression for [[energy]] and [[momentum]] of classical matter fields.
 However, according to the [[standard model of particle physics]], these matter fields are not described by [[classical field theory]].
 This then is the technical problem: there is no consistent way in sight to modify [[Einstein's equations]] so as to have a quantum EM tensor in it.
 The simple idea of taking the [[expectation value]] of the quantum matter EM-tensor leads to all kinds of theoretical problems.